atalha-cmd/Biophysics_DNN/README.md

 The repository is organized into three major components:

 1. **Electrostatic Feature Generation**
-   Tools to compute electrostatic descriptors using a treecode-accelerated solver written in Fortran.
-These features capture electrostatic interactions that are crucial to biomolecular stability and function.
+   Tools to compute electrostatic features using a treecode-accelerated solver written in Fortran.
+These features capture electrostatic interactions that are crucial to protein properties.

 2. **Topological Feature Generation**
    Scripts to extract topological features (e.g., persistence diagrams, Betti numbers) that describe the **shape and connectivity** of biomolecular structures using topological data analysis (TDA).